koenrane/KR-new-site/content/the-first-rung-insights-from-linear-algebra-done-right.md

 ...

-There are two cats where I live.
+Two cats live with me.
 Sometimes, I watch them meander around; it's fascinating to think how they go about their lives totally oblivious to the true nature of the world around them.
 The above incomputability result surprised me so much that I have begun to suspect that I too am a clueless cat (until I learn complex analysis; you'll excuse me for having a few other textbooks to study first).

 _Edit:_ `daozaich` [writes](https://www.lesswrong.com/posts/qLdG44kpSoYzrzAp7/on-exact-mathematical-formulae) about why this isn't as surprising as it seems.